-Flex cardholders also enjoy 5 percent cash back on purchases with Boxed to use toward their next order—a particularly valuable benefit during the pandemic.
+Flex cardholders also earn 5 percent cash back on purchases with Boxed to use toward their next order—a particularly valuable benefit during the pandemic.
 Yet another at-home perk, Mastercard Elite cards also offer users a free membership to ShopRunner, which provides complimentary, two-day shipping from dozens of major retailers.

 The cellphone protection benefit is one of the most valuable on the Freedom Flex since it saves you money on the road and at home.
 Your phone is covered for up to $800 per claim ($1,000 yearly coverage, up to two claims per year) in the event it’s stolen or needs repairs, and you qualify simply by paying your cellphone bill with your credit card (A $50 deductible per claim applies).

 Free/discounted DashPass membership

 Fans of food delivery service DoorDash will also enjoy a special perk with the Freedom Flex.
 Cardholders are eligible to sign up for a free DashPass membership, which covers three months of membership fees.
 After the first three months, you’re automatically enrolled at a 50 percent discount for nine more months.

 With DashPass, cardholders get $0 delivery fees and reduced service fees on qualifying orders.
 DoorDash estimates this can save users an average of $4 to $5 per order—which can add up significantly for takeout enthusiasts.
-Even after the initial three months of free membership, the reduced membership cost is only around $5 for the remainder of the year, meaning you only have to order in twice a month to cover the cost.
+Even after the initial three months of free membership, the reduced membership cost is only around $5 a month for the remainder of the year, meaning you only have to order in twice a month to cover the cost.